rotoclone/system-stats-dashboard/README.md

 # system-stats-api
 Provides a simple dashboard for viewing system stats, and an API for retrieving said stats programmatically.

 There are 3 levels of stats: "current", "recent", and "persisted".
-Current and recent stats are all kept in memory, and persisted stats are saved to disk periodically.
+Current and recent stats are all kept in memory, and persisted stats are saved to disk.
 The recent stats are a subset of the persisted stats.

 By default:
 * Current stats are updated every 3 seconds.